Rocscience International Conference 2023 | April 24-26, 2023 Learn More about RIC2023

 1.0 Introduction

-For a reinforced retaining wall, it is crucial to evaluate the minimum safety factor of slip surfaces, where they can be impacted by boundary conditions.
+For a reinforced retaining wall, it is crucial to evaluate the safety factor of a critical failure surface that either goes through or extends outside the wall.

-In this tutorial, a geosynthetic reinforced retaining wall will be modelled in Slide2 with the Cuckoo Search method for surface search.
-This tutorial will help you become familiar with accessing and using the Manufacturer Library available in the program (including Geotextiles, Geogrids, and Strips)
+In this tutorial, we will model a geosynthetic reinforced retaining wall in Slide2.
+The tutorial will help you to become familiar with accessing and using the Manufacturer Library (for support types such as Geotextiles, Geogrids, and Strips) in Slide2.

 Topics Covered in this Tutorial: